Logic Programming - Autumn 2012

 Prolog Programming Lecture Videos

-Some lectures from this and previous years were recorded on video so if you want a re-run of those lectures then visit the video site for the full lectures; clips of smaller segments; and instructions on how to view them on the Informatics DICE system.
+Some lectures from previous years were recorded on video, so if you want to see alternative presentations of the material then visit the video site for the full lectures; clips of smaller segments; and instructions on how to view these on the Informatics DICE system.

 Programming Lecture Slides